Inductive loads and power factors for electrical three-phase motors

-The power factor of an AC electric power system is defined as the ratio of the active (true or real) power to the apparent power
+The power factor of an AC electric power system is defined as the ratio active (true or real) power to apparent power, where

-Reactive power is required for the magnetization of a motor but doesn't perform any action.
-The reactive power required by inductive loads increases the amounts of apparent power - measured in kilovolt amps (kVA) - in the distribution system.
-Increasing of the reactive and apparent power will cause the power factor - PF - to decrease.
+Reactive power is required for the magnetization of an electric motor but does not perform any work.
+Reactive power required by inductive loads increases the amounts of apparent power - and the required supply to the grid from the power supplier to the distribution system.

 The power factor defined by IEEE and IEC is the ratio between the applied active (true) power - and the apparent power, and can in general be expressed as:

 P = active (true or real) power (Watts)